cs0978/argocd-test/README.md

 metadata:
   name: ocp4-test-configmap
 data:
-  # 'path': query as configured in ConfigMap
+  # 'path': query as configured in ConfigMap (see cmp-plugin.yml)
-  # 'argo-cd-test': name of the KeyVault
+  # 'argo-cd-test': name of the KeyVault (see above)
   ocp-secret-key: <path:argo-cd-test#ocp-secret-value>
 ```